armalagit/FConfig.NetStandard/README.md

-The project is maintained in GitHub: https://github.com/armalagit/FConfig.NetStandard
+The project is maintained at GitHub: https://github.com/armalagit/FConfig.NetStandard

 # FConfig
 ## What is FConfig?